mackuba/skyfall/README.md

 # this gives you a parsed message object, one of subclasses of Skyfall::Firehose::Message
 sky.on_message { |msg| p msg }

-# this gives you raw data as received from the websocket
+# this gives you raw binary data as received from the websocket
 sky.on_raw_message { |data| p data }

 # lifecycle events